bytecodealliance/rfcs/accepted/wasm-gc.md

 instances are dropped.
-Therefore, these methods cannot simply dereference pointers to their underlying objects, they need to assert that the given context is the same store that their object came from, which means the referenced object is still live, because `wasmtime::Ref`s always root there referent.
+Therefore, these methods cannot simply dereference pointers to their underlying objects, they need to assert that the given context is the same store that their object came from, which means the referenced object is still live, because `wasmtime::Ref`s always root their referent.

 With regards to performance, the biggest concern is synchronization, since stores can be sent between threads.
 We really want the minimum of